NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 2.1.0 - added the `replace_element` function for backwards compatibility to pre-v2 WATM/EZ Website Designer versions 03/19/2023
       - the EZ license is now checked once per day, rather than on every page load
       - if the [web browser's language is set](https://www.computerhope.com/issues/ch001904.htm) EZ WildApricot Web Designer will automatically switch to the language, if available.

- The following language names are supported for automatic language switching based on browser's language: arabic bengali bulgarian chinese croatian czech danish dutch english estonian filipino finnish french german hebrew hindi hungarian indonesian italian japanese korean latvian lithuanian macedonian malay norwegian persian polish portuguese romanian russian serbian slovak slovenian spanish swedish thai turkish ukrainian vietnamese